 In those days it was believed that the best way to archive artificial intelligence was to figure our how humans do things and then build computers that simulate those processes.
 Alan Turing, the father of modern computing, said”

-…”machines can be constructed which will simulate the behaviours of the human mind very closely”.
+…”machines can be constructed which will simulate the behaviors of the human mind very closely”.
 SOURCE

 The problem is that electronic computers do not think.
 They process based on a simple zero or one, yes or no, on or off, binary decision making process.
 This meant that the early strides in AI research which initially seemed so promising were driving down the wrong road.
 By the mid 1980’s artificial intelligence was not much more real than it was in 1970 and the organizations that funded AI research began running out of patience.